 What is the best time to sell a restaurant?

 Timing is defined as the choice, judgment, or control of when something should be done.
 Most Realtors would tell you the best time to sell a house at its highest price point would be May-August.
 What is the best time to sell a restaurant?
-EATS Restaurant Brokers would tell you January is the best time to sell a Restaurant!
+EATS Broker would tell you January is the best time to sell a Restaurant!

 The months of November-December are the slowest months for restaurant resales.
 Buyers are spending more time with their families, wrapping up year-end items, and not worried about buying a restaurant.
 The number of buyers inquires decline on restaurant listings for sale and spike back during the months of January-April.

 Once the New Year arrives the Restaurant Buying Season begins and it’s a beauty contest.
 The number of listings increase and buyers have more inventory to choose from.
 Restaurant owners should keep one thing in mind.
 It takes time to sell a restaurant.
 It typically takes 6 to 9 months to sell a restaurant, but for planning purposes, you should plan for a year.

 Fierce competition with the number of restaurants for sales on the market makes the restaurant listing package extremely important.
 The decisions Restaurant Owners make in January can have a big factor in if the restaurant sells or fails in selling in 2020.

 EATS Restaurant Brokers provide 3 Tips for Selling Your Restaurant in January